gittuf/gittuf/docs/specification.md

 factors, on the successful verification of the action's signature using the expected actor's public or verification key.

+### State

+State describes the expected values for tracked refs of the repository.
+It is identified by the tip or last entry of the
+[reference state log](#reference-state-log-rsl).
+Note that when inspecting changes to the state of the repository, a workflow may only consider state updates relevant to a particular ref.

 ## gittuf

 To begin with, gittuf carves out a namespace for itself within the repository.